sleepingkit/myblog/_posts/2020-05-08-flutter-google-admob.markdown

 ## Add NativeAd
 Native ad can insert into anywhere you like, but I will use another package [flutter_native_admob].
 This is much easier to use.

 Follow the insturction of the package you will add the native ad easily.
-The only things I want to mention is that this native ad package will cause **RuntimeException: FlutterJNI.ensureAttachedToNative**.
+The only things I want to mention is that this native ad package will cause `RuntimeException: FlutterJNI.ensureAttachedToNative`.
 But this seems nothing happens to the app, so never mind?
 Tell me if it cause some bug in your app.

 ## Attention
-- You may find that ads **cannot show** when you are using your own ID just created.
+- You may find that ads `cannot show` when you are using your own ID just created.
 Don't worry, this is because you have not set up your build release setting.
 [Singing your app](https://flutter.dev/docs/deployment/android#signing-the-app) and see if it works.

+- You will see the real ad when you build the release version, and plesase `don't click` the ad by yourself, Google is watching you!
+He may warn you if you are doing this.

 [flutter_native_admob]: https://pub.dev/packages/flutter_native_admob
 [firebase_admob]: https://pub.dev/packages/firebase_admob